 Let Go Of What You Think Life “Should Be”

 Let go of what you think your life should look like.
 Take time to think about what you can change in your current circumstances to create a different life.
-What kind of life works with your chronic illness and allows you to feel content….strive for a contentment and a feeling of peaceful happiness.
+What kind of life works with your chronic illness and allows you to feel content?
+Strive for contentment and a feeling of peaceful happiness.

 We will always have tough, difficult days with chronic illness.
 Chronic means continuous.
 It’s not going away.
 Accepting this is so important if we want to reach a state of contentment with our new life.

-When we continue to focus on the “normal life ” society bombards our minds with through social media, magazines, TV etc, we will never find contentment.
+When we continue to focus on the “normal life ” societybombard our minds with through social media, TV, magazines etc we will never find contentment.
 We will simply find ourselves looking into a very dark hole.

 Our “normal” is always going to be different but it doesn’t mean it’s the end of the world.

 It doesn’t matter how others define a happy life…..it matters how you define it.

 We only have one life, one opportunity to live as well as possible.
 Let’s carve out a unique life.
 Thinking outside the box can be incredibly adventurous.